Residents and Landowners Must Have Time to Weigh In Before Elimination of R1 Zoning; We Need Real Townhalls, Not Sticky Notes

 URGENT!
-The public has not called for the elimination of R1 zoning.
-Why are some elected officials doing just that and pushing zoning and comprehensive plan updates before the public process is completed?
+The public has never called for the elimination of R1 zoning.
+Why are some elected officials doing just that, and pushing zoning and comprehensive plan updates before the public process is completed?
 What is the rush?
 These changes impact everyone—renters, homeowners, landlords, developers—and the public needs to discuss the pros, cons, and unintended consequences.
 Who is behind this rush?
 It is up to us to slow it down.

-Thank you to those who are writing letters and submitting comments to the roundtable.
+Thank you to those who are writing letters and submitting comments to the Roundtable.
 You can speak at council meetings and write to the Mayor and your council members.

 Here is a link to one of the letters I have seen.
 Please share your thoughts: